top of page

 Power flushing: cleaning sludge from your radiators

-It’s important to keep your radiators working properly, so they can keep you warm through the winter.
+It’s essential to keep your radiators working correctly, so they can keep you warm through the winter.
 If you’re having problems with your heating, your radiators might need a power flush.

-There are several symptoms that show you might need a power flush.
+Several symptoms may indicate you need a power flush.

 • Some radiators are completely or partially cold

-• Repeated pump failures/corrosion deposits in pump casing
+• Repeated pump failures/corrosion deposits in the pump casing

 • `Kettling' and banging noises from the boiler